AmirMotefaker/Uber-Data-Analysis/README.md

 - The goal of this project is to learn visualizations in R.

-> We will import the essential packages that we will use in this uber data analysis project:
+## We will import the essential packages that we will use in this uber data analysis project:

+### ggplot2
+>This is the backbone of this project. ggplot2 is the most popular data visualization library that is most widely used for creating aesthetic visualization plots.